Earn 2X ThankYou® Points at Supermarkets and Gas Stations for the first $6,000 per year and then 1X Points thereafter

-This card is a great option for college sudents and contains a few more perks than you might expect from a student credit card.
+This card is a great option for college students and contains a few more perks than you might expect from a student credit card.

 Most notably, the Citi Rewards+ Student Card earns 2X points at supermarkets and gas stations on up to $6,000 in purchase per year, then reverts to earning 1X point per dollar as it does on all other purchases.
-There's also a 2,500-point sign-up bonus after you spend $500 in your first 3 months, which can then be redeemed for a $25 gift card.
+It also rounds up to the nearest 10 points on every purchase.
+There's a 2,500-point sign-up bonus after you spend $500 in your first 3 months, which can then be redeemed for a $25 gift card.

 When Costco switched from American Express to Visa in 2016, that meant the club warehouse also switched which sole network they accepted to Visa.